UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

 ## Why?

-After [logging in to the remote desktop](login_remote_desktop.md), we can work with Rackham.
+After [logging in to the remote desktop](login_remote_desktop.md), we can work with Pelle.
 Let's make sure we can do so :-)

 Here we start to feel at ease using the remote desktop environment.
 Most exercises (e.g. creating a file) will be intuitive to do.